moarshy/PyTorch_fastai_Projects/README.md

-# PyTorch-Projects
+# PyTorch_fastai_Projects

-This repo is for of all my PyTorch models
+This repo is for of all my PyTorch and fastai practice projects.

+Image Classification
+- PyTorch
+- Fastai

+Tabular data

+Object detection

+GANs